dspeyer/dspeyer.github.io/combat/index.md

 ## Overpenetration

 Attacks can overpenetrate.
 Subtract the damage actually dealt (maxes at reducing a body part to negative constitution) as if it were armor (so hollow-point and armor-piercing rules apply), and then subtract the victim's armor again upon exit, even if the original wound went around armor.
 If the remaining damage is positive, the weapon makes a stray attack on whatever's on the other side.

+## Addrenal Surges

+You have a number of addrenal surges equal to your con mod.
+When you fail a check and are in great danger as a result (usually a parry or dodge, but potentially a reflex save or balance check) you may spend an addrenal surge to reroll it.
+Gain a bonus on the reroll equal to 4 times the number of addrenal surges remaining (so no bonus on the last one).

+You regain your surges with an hour of rest, or a proportional fraction (rounding down) for a shorter period.

 ## The Ages